nt246/NTRES6940-data-science/lecture_notes/lesson11-collaboration-part2.md

 Now you’re ready to build your website.

-From [R Markdown: The Definitely Guide](https://bookdown.org/yihui/rmarkdown/rmarkdown-site.html#a-simple-example):
+From [R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown/rmarkdown-site.html#a-simple-example):

 > Note that the minimum requirement for any R Markdown website is that